Selection and improvement of product formulae for best performance of quantum simulation: Background

 \begin{definition}[Symmetric product formula of order two] Let $X$ and $Y$ be non-commuting operators and let $t$ be a real variable.
 Define

 \end{definition}

 The operators $X$ and $Y$ used in the definition of $S_2$ should always be clear from context.
 More generally, when there is a sum of $X_j$, the product formula is

 Products are ordered with the starting index on the right and the final one on the left, so for $J=2$ terms the expression in the definition is obtained.
-Note that $S_2$, and all product formulae considered in this work, have an order independent of $J$, so there may be any number of terms in the sum.
+This form of the product formula can be used for Hamiltonians that are a product of any number of terms.
+The higher-order product formulae considered in this work are constructed from products of $S_2$, and due to this method of construction these product formulae are suitable for Hamiltonians that are a sum of any number of terms.
 The corollary below describes the form of the error terms in the symmetric product formula, and also implies that it is second order.

 \begin{corollary}[Symmetric BCH formula \cite{Yoshida1990}] Let $X$ and $Y$ be any operators such that $\norm{X}+\norm{Y}<\ln{2}$ and let $t$ be a real variable.
 Define $Z$ such that $S_2 (t) = \exp (Z)$.
 Then there is a sequence $\alpha_\ell$ consisting of linear combinations of $\ell$-term commutators in $X$ and $Y$ such that